kuwisdelu/MSIResearch/README.md

 Before committing changes to this repository, please make sure the manifest can be parsed without errors using either `jsonlite::fromJSON` (in R) or `json.load` (in Python).

 Please consider using an existing field before adding new fields.
-Some fields including `contact`, `formats`, `keywords`, and `notes` allow multiple entries and can be extended as necessary.
+Some fields including `contact`, `keywords`, and `notes` allow multiple entries and can be extended as necessary.

 If you are the contact person for a dataset within the lab, please add yourself to the `contact` field.